For the Love of Ireland

 It was time to get back to life on the road (it had been almost two months at home, after all!), so we bought new backpacks, stuffed 'em to the brim, and boarded a flight to Ireland.

-James, one of my favorite people in this whole wide world, happens to be Irish.
+James, an old friend of mine, happens to be Irish.
 So he met us in Dublin and gave us the grand tour for a few weeks-- although I had lived in Northern Ireland back in 2006, Nicole had never been before.
 So we decided to do things in proper sight-seeing fashion.

 In Dublin we hit the tourist hot-spots.
 The Guinness Factory tour (it was a lovely day for it) gave us more beer than either Nicole or I could drink and a spectacular view of the city.
 The Book of Kells at Trinity College was very interesting-- but I liked the library better than the book itself.
 Kilmainham Jail was a tour I'd never heard of before and I definitely recommend going to; the way it presents the past makes the struggles in Ireland tangible and moving.
 We took pictures at Temple Bar and with the Molly Malone statue, because, you know, tourists.
 (James rolled his eyes but humored us anyways).